German regional elections present crunch test for Merkel's party

 Its image has been tarnished by the face mask scandal, which has seen conservative lawmakers quit over allegations they received payments for arranging procurement deals.

-Sunday’s elections will also have ramifications within the conservative bloc of the CDU and its Bavaria sister party, which together run Germany’s federal government in coalition with the SPD.
+Sunday’s elections will also have ramifications within the conservative bloc of the CDU and its Bavaria sister party, which together run the federal government in coalition with the SPD.

-While new CDU leader Armin Laschet is in pole position in the race to succeed Merkel, defeat in Baden-Wuerttemberg could help his Bavarian rival Markus Soeder in his bid to become the conservative chancellor candidate in September.
+While new CDU leader Armin Laschet is in pole position to succeed Merkel, defeat in Baden-Wuerttemberg could help his Bavarian rival Markus Soeder in his bid to become the conservative candidate for chancellor in September.

 Our Standards: The Thomson Reuters Trust Principles.